guru-apr21/Learn-SQL/README.md

 If the instructor teaches multiple courses their name is gonna get duplicated in this table.
 We add a new instructors table.
 Delete the instructors column in the courses table and add one to many relationship between the instructors and the courses.
 Since we have a new foriegn key we need to set the foriegn key constraints.

+### Third Normal Form (3NF)

+The Third Normal Form says a column in a table should not be derived from other columns.
+It helps us decrease duplication and increase data integrity.